nyartcc/application-StatsBot/README.md

+# This repo has been archived and is no longer active

 # vNew York ARTCC - Statsbot
 A many-armed bot to publish stats from the database to Slack and statistics tables.